chinmayagrawal775/realtime-tic-tac-toe-game-using-django-channels/README.md

 ## Project Functionalities ⚙
   - No Login/Signup required.
   - Enter Your Name and start playing.
-  - Share the Game Code with your freind to start playing with him.
+  - Share the Game Code with your friend to start playing with him.

 ## Technologies Used 👨‍💻
 - `Django` - For Coding Backend of Application.